-Many US oil and gas companies operate internationally in countries which are signaturies to the Paris agreement and may be subject to country specific programs as a subject in Intended Nationally Determined Containing (INDC) pleakes further, it is presently unclear how oil and gas exported by non-signatures will be treated by construct that have signed the Paris agreement.
-In addition, many states to the US have developed state or regional regulations related to GHGs.
-Technologies and work practices, across the natural gas value chain have significantly improved natural gas and work practices, across the natural gas value chain have significantly improved natural gas turbines.
-To fully realize the economic, environmental and energy security benefits of natural gas.
-TS oil and gas companies will need to implement
+Many US oil and gas companies operate internationally in countries which are signatories to the Paris agreement and may be subject to country specific programs as outlined in Intended Nationally Determined Contributions (INDC) pledges.
+Further, it is presently unclear how oil and gas exported by non-signatories will be treated by countries that have signed the Paris agreement.
+In addition, many states in the US have developed state or regional regulations related to GHGs.
+Technologies and work-practices across the natural gas value chain have significantly improved its carbon footprint ranging from incorporation of "green completions" to highly efficient natural gas combined cycle gas turbines.
+To fully realize the economic, environmental and energy security benefits of natural gas, US oil and gas companies will need to